Getting started

 - 4-bit (INT4): Lowest supported precision, maximizing performance at the cost of some accuracy

-- Self-hosted deployment: When deploying models, they use optimized quantization (typically 4-bit or 8-bit) by default to balance performance and resource usage.
+When deploying self-hosted models, AI Enabler uses optimized quantization (typically 4-bit or 8-bit) by default to balance performance and resource usage.

 Viewing model quantization